 Most of the time, the words in a phrasal verb stay together.
-For intransitive and inseparable phrasal verbs, the verb and the participle must go next to each other and should never be split up.
+For intransitive and inseparable phrasal verbs, the verb and the particle must go next to each other and should never be split up.

 Separable phrasal verbs follow different rules, however.
 For starters, separable phrasal verbs are always transitive, so they always have a direct object.
-You can put the direct object in the middle of separable phrasal verbs, in between the verb and the participle:
+You can put the direct object in the middle of separable phrasal verbs, in between the verb and the particle:

 Augustus would never let Hazel down.

 This is also true for noun phrases; place all words in a noun phrase in between the verb and the particle of a phrasal verb: